 You will have stitches on the inside that dissolve on their own.
-You will have a waterproof Comfeel dressing so that you can shower or bathe as usual (but do not submerge the incision for 5 days).
+You will have a waterproof Comfeel dressing so that you can shower as usual, but avoid baths for the first week.
 Leave the dressing in place until your first post-operative visit, where it will be removed.

 Will I have any physical restrictions after my surgery?

 In general, your activity level depends on the amount of discomfort you experience.
-Many patients have resumed golf or tennis within a week after the operation.
-Most patients return to work in a week or two, and you are able to drive as soon as you are comfortable.
+Many patients have resumed golf or tennis within a week or two after the operation.
+Most patients return to work in a week, and you are able to drive as soon as you are comfortable.
 Let your body be your guide and use your common sense.